dbader/node-datadog-metrics/README.md

         });
         ```

-    * Expose built-in reporter classes for public use.
+    * The built-in reporter classes are now available for you to use.
 If you need to disable the metrics library for some reason, you can now do so with:

         ```js
         const metrics = require('datadog-metrics');
         metrics.init({
-            reporter: new metrics.reporters.NullReporter((flushedMetrics) => {
+            reporter: new metrics.reporters.NullReporter(),
-                // Optional callback to be notified when metrics are flushed.
-            }),
         });
         ```